tambej29/SQL/Case 2 Pizza Runner/Pizza Runner Solution.md

 	join pizza_toppings as pt
 		on pt.topping_id = extraced_topping_id
     	),
--- Orders, is join customer_orders with pre_orders so each ordered pizza will have their ingredients listed orders as
+-- Orders, join customer_orders with pre_orders so each ordered pizza will have their ingredients listed orders as
 	(
     	select